TMD20/PT-Muxer/README.md

  --voicerec
 ```
     Example: python3 /path/to/app.py -demux sourcepath outputpath --voicerec enabled

    Generates machine readable text of the audio files.
+Not all tracks have to be transcribe, which ones depend on the argument you pass to the command.

   choices ->  enabled, audiolang,default,all,disabled,english